 For the purpose of Practice Assessment of Competence at Entry (PACE), preceptors are identified as “assessors” to emphasize their primary role in assessing a candidate’s performance to determine if they are competent for entry-to-practice as a pharmacist in Ontario.
 This policy defines who may be appointed to be a PACE assessor.

 A pharmacist who has demonstrated that they have the appropriate experience, conduct, practice, objectivity, training and commitment will be eligible and qualify to be a College-appointed assessor for the Practice Assessment of Competence at Entry (PACE).

 PACE assessors must continue to meet the decision criteria of this policy and demonstrate their competence as an assessor to maintain their appointment.

-Pharmacists who are interested in becoming an assessor for PACE will submit an application form that the College will provide.
+Pharmacists who are interested in becoming an assessor for PACE will submit an application form provided by the College.
 College staff will review the application and (if available) the most recent practice assessment, and notify the pharmacy practitioner if they are eligible to be a PACE assessor.
-These pharmacists will be required to complete the College’s Assessor Training to qualify to be a PACE assessor.
+These practitioners will be required to complete the College’s Assessor Training to qualify to be a PACE assessor.

 If two practitioners practising at the same practice site wish to share the responsibility and time commitment for assessing a PACE candidate, both practitioners must apply and be approved to be PACE assessors.
 Their request to be co-assessors must be included on their application form and confirmed each time they are matched with a PACE candidate.
 This policy will apply to both co-assessors.

 1. A proposed assessor will be considered eligible to be an assessor if:

 i.
 They are a pharmacy practitioner who

 a) Has been registered and practicing in the scope of practice in a Canadian jurisdiction for at least four years as a pharmacist providing patient care;

 c) Incorporates continuing professional development into their practice; and